zendframework/zend-expressive-session/docs/book/intro.md

 # zend-expressive-session

-Web applications often need to perist user state between requests, and the generally accepted way to do so is via _sessions_.
+Web applications often need to persist user state between requests, and the generally accepted way to do so is via _sessions_.
 While PHP provides its own session extension, it: